Band of Light: History

-Band of Light were an Australian blues-rock band formed in Sydney in October 1972 by New Zealand-born Phil Key (ex-the Mergers) on lead vocals and lead guitar from New Zealand-formed band, the La De Das, which had relocated to Sydney, in 1968.
-He recruited latter day bandmate, Peter Roberts (ex-Freshwater, the La De Das) on bass guitar.
+Band of Light were an Australian blues-rock band formed in Sydney in October 1972 by New Zealand-born Phil Key (ex-the Mergers) on lead vocals and lead guitar from New Zealand-formed band, the La De Da's, which had relocated to Sydney, in 1968.
+He recruited latter day bandmate, Peter Roberts (ex-Freshwater, the La De Da's) on bass guitar.
 Norm Roue (ex-Gutbucket, Lotus, Wolfe) on slide guitar and Tony Buettel (ex-Bay City Union, Levi Smith's Clefs, Fraternity, Band of Talabene) on drums joined to complete the line-up.
 Soon after Ian Rilen (ex-Space, Lotus) replaced Roberts on bass guitar.
 They appeared at the 1973 Sunbury Music Festival in January and their track, "Messin' with the Kid", was included on a live triple LP, Sunbury 1973 – The Great Australian Rock Festival.
+Their talent manager as Sebastian Chase.

 The band was a vehicle for Key to develop his own songs, mostly co-written with his wife Pam Key, under the pseudonym of Wheel, using a quasi-religious philosophy which explored themes of racial equality, social justice, spiritual harmony and cosmic enlightenment.
 The music was energetic and funky with a heavy blues and boogie style interlaced with intense slide guitar work.
 In early 1973 they signed with WEA, which issued their debut single, "The Destiny Song", in July.
 Australian musicologist, Ian McFarlane, described it as, "[an] infectious boogie rocker."
 It peaked at No. 18 on the Go-Set Singles Chart.